-We are pleased to announce that Sue Palmer has been awarded “Best Equine Physiotherapist” in the West Midlands, by the Animal Health and Wellness Awards.
+We are pleased to announce that Sue Palmer has been awarded “Best Equine Physiotherapist” in the Midlands Enterprise Awards, hosted by SME-News.

 Horses can only communicate their pain or discomfort through their behaviour or performance.
 Sue Palmer

 As owners, we can learn to recognise pain or discomfort in our horses, and to find them the right help.
 Sue Palmer

 I want to be part of a global conversation around recognising and addressing pain in horses.
 Sue Palmer

 I have a dream that one day many more sore horse's pleas for help will be listened to, understood, and acted upon.
 Sue Palmer

 I have a dream that one day, we will know how to ask the right questions and search for the right answers, rather than try to extinguish a behaviour with force or violence.
 Sue Palmer